 - A. Before a UO employee can obtain a respirator, EHS will conduct a workplace analysis to determine if the respirator is required.
 The analysis may consist of any combination of the following: - 1.
 Review of Safety Data Sheets for hazardous constituents. - 2.
 Examining operations that produce air contaminants. - 3.
 Conducting an exposure assessment to determine if the contaminant concentration exceeds the permissible exposure limit (PEL) - 4.
-Consulting historic monitoring data, if available. - B. Only National Institute for Occupational Safety and Health (NIOSH) respirators will be issued when respirator use is required. - C. Respirators and cartridges will be assigned to individuals, not to a department, shop, or group. - D. In the event that the atmosphere cannot be identified or reasonably estimated, a supplied-air or self-contained breathing apparatus (SCBA) will be provided.
+Consulting historic monitoring data, if available. - 5.
+Where the analysis cannot identify or reasonably estimate the employee exposure, the atmosphere shall be considered an Immediately Dangerous to Life or Health (IDLH) atmosphere. - B. Only National Institute for Occupational Safety and Health (NIOSH) respirators will be issued when respirator use is required. - C. Respirators and cartridges will be assigned to individuals, not to a department, shop, or group. - D. Supplied-air or self-contained breathing apparatus (SCBA) will be provided for all IDLH atmospheres.
 In the case of the SCBA, a minimum service life of 30 minutes will be provided. - E. For an air-purifying respirator used for protection against gases and vapors, where reasonable technology exists, cartridges equipped with end-of-service-life indicators will be used.
 When that technology does not reliably exist, an estimate of the lifetime of the cartridges for the specific work environment will be made and the cartridges will be changed upon an established schedule.
 That schedule will vary for each worker and will be based upon the following: - 1.
-The product(s) the worker uses. - 2.
-The hazards of that product. - 3.
-Historical information from the worker, based upon past similar work environments. - 4.
-Any available air monitoring data.
+The product(s) the worker uses.